"the lost enjoy forever the horrible freedom they have demanded, and are therefore self-enslaved." C.S. Lewis - The Problem of Pain - p. 115

 Luke 3:17 “His winnowing fork is in His hand to thoroughly clear His threshing floor, and to gather the wheat into His barn; but He will burn up the chaff with unquenchable fire.”

-In Jesus’s parable or story about the rich man and the poor man (Lazarus), destruction does not seem to be the rich man’s plight as he is said to be “….in torment,…” Luke 16:23 and “….in agony…” vs. 24, 25.
+In Jesus’s parable or story about the rich man and the poor man (Lazarus), immediate annihilation does not seem to be the rich man’s plight as he is said to be “….in torment,…” Luke 16:23 and “….in agony…” vs. 24, 25.
 The rich man’s plea is relief from such.

 II Thessalonians 1:9, speaking of those "who do not know God and do not obey the gospel of our Lord Jesus Christ" (vs. 8).
 "These will pay the penalty of eternal destruction, away from the presence of the Lord and from the glory of His power."